 - Comforting communication style when engaging parents while discussing the students’ performance.

-This position will start August 2021 and report directly to the Head of School.
+This position will report directly to the Head of School.

 - Collaboratively plan lessons in all subject areas including language arts, math, science, and social studies.